hylo-lang/hylo/README.md

 Hylo is a programming language that leverages [mutable value semantics](Docs/ImplementationStrategiesForMutableValueSemantics.pdf) and [generic programming](https://fm2gp.com) for high-level systems programming.

-This repository contains the sources of the reference implementation of Hylo.
+> Note: Most of our efforts now go towards the new compiler at https://github.com/hylo-lang/hylo-new.
+New contributors are encouraged to target that repository.

+This repository contains the sources of the former implementation of Hylo.
 Please visit our **[website](https://hylo-lang.org)** to get more information about the language itself.

 ## Development/Use Requirements